badicsalex/peginator/macro/README.md

 # Peginator macro

 Proc-macro support for [peginator](https://github.com/badicsalex/peginator).
-Please find doucmentation and other goodies on the main project.
+Please find documentation and other goodies on the main project.

 Usage:
 ```rust